maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlSet.md

 The function takes an [IDataRecord][9] and can return anything you want, which means you can also use SqlSet for simple values like `string` or `int`.

-If you provide no result type or mapping function it turns into an untyped set:
+If you provide no result type or mapping function it turns into an untyped set.

 ```csharp
 SqlSet productNames = products.Select("ProductName");